 Gamma light therapy isn’t the only new discovery.
 Lately, researchers found that bacteria may play a role in Alzheimer’s.

 Several different teams of scientists have found Porphyromonas gingivalis in the brains of Alzheimer’s patients.
 It uses two toxic enzymes to feed on human tissues.
-The enzymes were found in over 96 percent of the brain samples of deceased Alzheimer’s patients.
-These samples came from the hippocampus, the brain area associated with memory.
-It is interesting to note that the P. gingivalis is the chief bacterium involved in gum disease.
-The company Cortexyme is currently conducting human trials using a drug that targets this bacterium.
+They found the enzymes in over 96 percent of the brain samples of deceased Alzheimer’s patients.
+Also, these samples came from the hippocampus.
+This is the brain area associated with memory.

 Trying to find the cause of a disease is a tricky and expensive process.
 This is especially true when dealing with human subjects.
 Cause and effect are hard to untangle.
 It’s important to keep this in mind when designing research.

 We see one common thread in Alzheimer’s, mental illness, and other diseases: inflammation.
-Over the last decade, researchers have studied inflammation associated with various diseases and illnesses.
+Over the last decade, researchers have studied inflammation related to different diseases and illnesses.
 It involves a vast communication network in the immune system and brain.
-This has changed the focus of the medical profession dramatically.
+This has shifted the focus of the medical profession.

 We’ve noted higher rates of mental illnesses (like anxiety and depression) in people with physical illnesses.
-In the past, we believed this was a psychological response to the illness.
+In the past, we believed this was an emotional response to the illness.
 But maybe it isn’t.
 It could be due to inflammatory signals to the brain that activate immune cells there.

 One good book about this perspective change is The Angel and the Assassin by Donna Jackson Nakazawa.
 That’s not the only one.
 Edward Bullmore’s book The Inflamed Mind goes deeper into inflammation.
 It describes the role of inflammation and our immune system.
 Brain inflammation could cause many of our mental conditions.

 So, how do we control inflammation?
 While we might not be able to stop it, we can do things to reduce it.
-Obviously, pain meds can help.
+Of course, pain meds can help.
 But there are more techniques.
 It looks like any reduction is a plus for our body, mind, and perhaps our longevity.

 How much can gamma light therapy fight inflammation?
 It’s not clear yet.
 Thus, it’s good to try more than one strategy.